 - Science Playground & Discovery Laboratory – This is the place to take the kids who are too young to really “get” the science in the rest of the museum, but who you’d like to see get an early start at a scientific education through the interactive games and toys provided.

-OMSI really is fun for kids of all ages, no matter how much you like science!
+OMSI is really fun for kids and adults of all ages, no matter how much you like science!

 Location & Contact Info: 1945 SE Water Ave., Portland; tel: 503.797.6674 or toll-free 800.955.6674

-East Bank of Willamette River, just south of downtown Portland – see map here.
+East Bank of Willamette River, just south of downtown Portland.